two-hundred/celerity-docs/docs/applications/architectures.md

 ## Events - Pub/Sub & Queues

-Pub/Sub and Queue events are messages that can be polled from a message broker or queue service.
+Pub/Sub and Queue events are messages that can be polled from a message broker or queue service that has been created outside of a blueprint.

-Pub/Sub and Queue triggers are configured as a part of the `celerity/consumer` resource type.
+External Pub/Sub and Queue triggers are configured as a part of the `celerity/consumer` resource type.

-### Multiple Consumers in Celerity Runtime
+### Multiple Consumers in Celerity Runtime (External Sources)

-Multiple `celerity/consumer` resources can be defined in a single blueprint to handle messages from different sources.
+Multiple `celerity/consumer` resources can be defined in a single blueprint to handle messages from different sources that are created outside of a blueprint.
 To group multiple consumers into the same application you can use the `celerity.app` label to group them together in the same application.
 This is especially useful when deploying to a containerised or custom server environment as it allows you to deploy multiple consumers as a part of a single deployed application; in this scenario, a consumer polling loop for each message source will run in separate tasks across multiple threads.

 :::warning
 You should limit the amount of consumers defined in a single blueprint to avoid overloading the runtime with too many polling loops.
 If you need to handle a large number of message sources, consider breaking them up into separate applications.